trailheadapps/coral-cloud/docs/service-agent-setup.md

-# Agentforce Service Agent setup and configuration
+# Agentforce for Service setup and configuration

-For the deployment of the Agentforce Service Agent it is necessary that certain values in the metadata are replaced with record ids from the used org.
+For the deployment of Agentforce for Service it is necessary that certain values in the metadata are replaced with record ids from the used org.
 To achieve this during source deployment this project makes use of the [string replacement functionality of the Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_string_replace.htm).
 For this certain values will be exported as environment variables.

+1. Deploy the guest profile for Experience Cloud site.

+    ```bash
+    sf project deploy start --metadata-dir=guest-profile-metadata -w 10
+    ```

 1. Export the org alias of the current org as environment variable.